 Of course, it is difficult to pass on a nice plate of steaming pasta, but as we will show you, there are healthy pasta alternatives that are equally palatable.
-What’s more, from a nutritional point of view, these can be brought to the table without any guilt for ruining your “diet.”
+And from a nutritional point of view, just like pasta, these can be brought to the table without any guilt for ruining your “diet.”

 Also, consider that the pastas we find on supermarket shelves are generally made from heavily processed durum wheat, which strips the grain of all its beneficial nutritional components.
 We are talking about fibers, vitamins, and minerals, which are destroyed in the refining process by eliminating the outer fibrous shell.

 For this reason, nutritionists often recommend replacing pasta with whole-grain ingredients, most of which are lower in total carbohydrates, have a lower glycemic index, and are still cholesterol-free.